pkdone/mongo-data-mask-reversible/README.md

 ## Introduction

-Example project showing how MongoDB's aggregation pipeline can be used to perform data masking on records contained in a collection, where the changes are, with the right privileges, reversible (a different project provides [non-reversible data masking examples](https://github.com/pkdone/mongo-data-masking)).
-For reasons why reversible data masking is often required and how this can be achieved in MongoDB, first read the blog post that accompanies this project at:
+Example project showing how MongoDB's aggregation pipeline can be used to perform data masking on records contained in a collection, where the changes are reversible (for those with sufficient privileges).
+A different project provides [non-reversible data masking examples](https://github.com/pkdone/mongo-data-masking).
+For the reasons why reversible data masking is often required and how this can be achieved in MongoDB, first read the blog post that accompanies this project at:

 * [MongoDB Reversible Data Masking Examples blog post](https://pauldone.blogspot.com/2021/02/mongdb-reversible-data-masking.html)

-The sample scenario for this project will be based on an organisation collecting results of peoples' tests.
+The sample scenario for this project will be based on an organisation collecting results of people's tests.
 These results could be from medical tests in a hospital, or from academic tests in a university, for example.
-Two key aggregation pipelines will be used:
+Two key aggregation pipelines will be used in sequence:

- 1. A pipeline to generate new unique anonymised IDs for each person appearing in a test result, in a new _mappings_ collection using the _idempotent masked-id generator_ pattern
+ 1. A pipeline to generate new unique anonymised IDs for each person appearing in a test result, into a new _mappings_ collection using the _idempotent masked-id generator_ pattern
- 2. A pipeline to generate a masked version of the test results, where the person's id has been replaced with an anonymised (but reversible) one, plus some other fields have been filtered out (e.g. _national id_, _last name_) or obfuscated with a partly randomised value (e.g _data of birth_).
+ 2. A pipeline to generate a masked version of the test results, where the person's id has been replaced with an anonymised (but reversible) one; additionally some other fields will be filtered out (e.g. _national id_, _last name_) or obfuscated with a partly randomised value (e.g _data of birth_).

-The screenshot below shows an example test result where the person's id from the original data set has been mapped to a newly generated anonymous unique identifier (_\_id_) in a _mappings_ collection and subsequently the data masked data set has been generated using this anonymised ID for the person's ID
+The screenshot below shows an example test result where the person's id from the original data-set has been mapped to a newly generated anonymous unique identifier (_\_id_) in a _mappings_ collection and subsequently the data masked data-set has been generated using this anonymised ID for the person's ID

  ![Data Before And After Mapping Plus Mapping Collection](.datapic.png)